sefaaydgan/code-first-case/README.md

 ### Contact

-If you encounter any issues, please feel free to contact me via [email](mailto:sefaydogan@outlook.com) or [LinkedIn](https://www.linkedin.com/messaging/compose/?recipient=sefaaydogan).
+If you encounter any issues, please feel free to contact me via [LinkedIn](https://www.linkedin.com/messaging/compose/?recipient=sefaaydogan) or send a mail to `sefaydogan@outlook.com`